What is Uber “surge pricing”?

 Once the supply of Uber drivers and demand for Uber rides balances out in an area, Uber decreases or discontinues “surge pricing” for that area.

-Basically, when you request a ride from Uber (see our How to Use Uber tutorial), you may sometimes get a message that "surge pricing" is in effect, and your fare has increased because there are not enough available Uber drivers in your area to meet the demand from ride requests.
-In that case, you'll see a screen like this:
+Basically, when you request a ride from Uber, you may sometimes get a message that “surge pricing” is in effect, and your fare has increased because there are not enough available Uber drivers in your area to meet the demand from ride requests.
+In that case, you’ll see a screen like this:

 As you can see, Uber will tell you how much your fare will increase by, as well as how long they expect this increase to last (though it may not drop; in fact, it may increase even more!).
 You have three options at this point, which we highlighted: